Rap / Trap Flow Prompts: Multi-Syllable Rhymes and Swag Bars

 Trap vs Boom-Bap vs Drill: how the flow actually differs

-Three subgenres, three completely different pockets.
+Three subgenres, three different pockets.
 Mix them up and the verse fights the beat.
-Here is the cheat sheet you need before you ever write a bar.
+Here is the cheat sheet, side by side, before you write a bar.

 Trap